ro-ko/ASD_classification/README.md

 # DeepLearning_project2023
-autism spectrum disorder classification with multi site dataset
+Autism spectrum disorder classification with multi-site dataset

 [Notices]
 1) "Please do not modify the seeds (42, 56, 96, 100, 777) and test data."